Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 ## Creating a project

-New projects are produced through Gradle's `init` task, executed by the out-of-process Gradle tooling bridge.
+New projects are produced through Gradle's `init` task, executed in a temporary project terminal.
 The form supports:

 | Choice           | Current options                                                                |
 |------------------|--------------------------------------------------------------------------------|